MSreeN/OmniFood/Omnifood-Desktop/content/content.md

 ##Sections

--Navigation
+-Logo + Navigation
 -Hero
+-Featured in
 -Features
 -How it works
--Diets
--meals
+-meals(and list of diets)
+-Testimonials + gallery
+-Pricing + Features
 -CTA
--Pricing
--Gallery
--Testimonials
--Featured in
 -Footer